-If you’re looking for a dog DNA test you can trust to be accurate, we suggest going with Wisdom Panel 2.5.
+If you’re looking for a dog DNA test you can trust to be accurate, we suggest going with Embark Breed + Health DNA Test Kit.

-- Using 1,800 most revealing genetic markers to evaluate DNA
+- Using over 20,000 most revealing genetic markers to evaluate DNA

 - Conducting tests in a USDA accredited laboratory to guarantee quality control